sajorahasan/FitSense/README.md

-# Convexpo
+# FitSense

-## Convex + Better Auth + Expo (React Native) + Hero UI Native
+## AI-Powered Wellness App

+FitSense is a comprehensive health and fitness tracking application built with modern React Native, powered by AI insights and real-time data synchronization.

-This project was bootstrapped with **[Better-T-Stack](https://github.com/AmanVarshney01/create-better-t-stack)**, a modern TypeScript stack combining Convex, Expo/React Native, Tailwind (NativeWind), Turborepo, and more.
-For architecture and deeper patterns, refer to the Better-T-Stack repo and docs.
+This project uses a modern TypeScript stack combining Convex, Expo/React Native, Tailwind (NativeWind), Turborepo, and AI integrations for personalized wellness recommendations.

 > To reproduce a similar starter, run:
 >